qizhust/qizhust.github.io/_pages/about.md

 # News
+- Feb 2025: One paper on HOI reconstruction is accepted by CVPR, congrats to Zhenrong!
 - Feb 2025: One paper on Visual-Inertial Odometry (VIO) is accepted by RA-L, congrats to Changshi!
 - Sep 2024: One paper on Image Paragraph Captioning is accepted by CVIU.
 - Jul 2024: One paper on Vision-Language Navigation (VLN) is accepted by IJCV.